Product has been added to the cart.

 The price of the RAZ Memory Cell Phone is $349.00.
 It is compatible with virtually all networks.
 Accordingly, it works with all major wireless providers, including Verizon, AT&T, T-Mobile, Consumer Cellular, Mint Mobile, Affinity Cellular, and others.

-The phone is unlocked, so the user can select his or her wireless provider and plan.
+The phone is unlocked; the user can select his or her wireless provider and plan.
 The phone comes with a free SIM card and three (3) free months of service from Affinity Cellular.

 Check out other helpful articles on cell phones: